pepstock-org/Charba-Wiki/docs/Patterns.md

 <img src={useBaseUrl('/img/tiles.png')} />

-The main class to use this feature is [TilesFactory](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/colors/tiles/TilesFactory.html) which provides a set of methods to get a tile as canvas pattern or as **Charba** pattern which can be used into datasets.
+The main class to use this feature is [TilesFactory](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/colors/tiles/TilesFactory.html) which provides a set of methods to get a tile as canvas pattern or as **Charba** pattern which can be used in the datasets.

 ```java
 DoughnutDataset dataset = chart.newDataset();